Optics

 Returns the relativistic \(\gamma\) corresponding to the transition energy.

-alpha_p (float) -- momentum compaction factor.
+alpha_p (float) -- Momentum compaction factor.

-The relativistic \(\gamma\) value at the transition energy.
+float -- The relativistic \(\gamma\) value at the transition energy.

-property normalized_emittance: float
+property nemitt: float

-Normalized emittance [m].
+Normalized emittance in [m].

 revolution_frequency(circumference: float = 26658.8832, speed: float = 299792458.0) float[source]